 AN ever present for Coventry this season, summer signing James Stokes is loving life at the Butts Park Arena.

-The 24-year-old full-back’s attacking flair has been an instant hit with the fans, and his jinking run from what seemed an impossible position in his own 22 was the catalyst for the winning penalty in last week’s last-gasp 34-33 victostokesry over Plymouth Albion.
+The 24-year-old full-back’s attacking flair has been an instant hit with the fans, and his jinking run from what seemed an impossible position in his own 22 was the catalyst for the winning penalty in last week’s last-gasp 34-33 victory over Plymouth Albion.

 Part of the club’s community team going into local schools, Stokes has certainly settled in well into his new surroundings, but admits that the decision to move to Cov was a tough one after a promotion-winning season with Cambridge which led to a place on the England Counties tour to Canada.